 Google Chrome - Installing Google Chrome is basically like letting a peeping tom into your house, but in the realm of computers.
 I actually recommend against using Firefox due to shady practices (See: Mr. Robot scandal), and other malicious-looking actions.
 In the meantime, for day-to-day browsing I recommend Waterfox.
 For special occasions I recommend using the Tor Browser Bundle.

-Any sketchy, free VPN - A free VPN is generally bad to use, as they can see everything you're doing online, they can see exactly where you're going and what you're doing.
+Any sketchy, free VPN, or no VPN - A free VPN is generally bad to use, as they can see everything you're doing online, they can see exactly where you're going and what you're doing.
 A paid VPN based outside of the United States or any Five Eyes country is the best choice you have.
 My recommendation is ProtonVPN.
-There is a free tier to ProtonVPN, but like ProtonMail, the free version is paid for by the paying users of the service.
+There is a free tier to ProtonVPN, and like ProtonMail the free version is paid for by the paying users of the service.
+Another service for more tech-savvy people is Algo VPN, a personal self-ran VPN service.
+(Recommended by @coop__soup)

 Windows 10 - If you like to play certain games like Fortnite or PUBG, then you may want to dual-boot Windows 10 and Linux.
 Anyway, Windows 10 is a giant spying system, at the very least, install Ubuntu.
 If you really need privacy and anonymity, use Tails.